RealyUniqueName/HUnit/README.md

 Assign test to specified groups.
 * `@incomplete('Because something is not implemented')`
 Mark test as incomplete.
 This meta will add warning to test report.
+* `@depends('testAnotherThing', 'testDifferentThing')`
+If `testAnotherThing` fails or `testDifferentThig` fails, then test with this meta will be skipped.
+All these tests must be in one TestCase.

 Limitations